 Several talented musicians took home trophies at the first ever YouTube Music Awards, but the big story was the broadcast itself.
 It was (to borrow an adjective from major news outlets that covered the event) weird.
-Host Jason Schwartzman found himself covered in blue paint by the end of the broadcast, he and co-host Reggie Watts were at one point handed crying babies, and there were a few more cringe-worthy moments in between.
-YouTube, director Spike Jonze, and producers Vice Media wanted to create an “anything can happen” kind of event, but the result was problematic.
+Host Jason Schwartzman got a face full of blue paint, he and co-host Reggie Watts were at one point handed crying babies, and there were several more cringe-worthy moments in between.
+YouTube, director Spike Jonze, and producers Vice Media wanted to create an “anything can happen” kind of event, but the result left a lot to be desired.

 The bizarre presentation was all part of the plan.
 A day before the YTMAs, Schwartzman told The Hollywood Reporter “I know 10 percent more than you do,” also noting that the show came together “in the last seven days,” and that “there is a certain sense of relative ‘WTF’ around here.”
 Jonze echoed a similar sentiment.
 “The whole night is supposed to feel like a YouTube video — the raw messiness of making stuff,” he told Mashable.
 “My disclaimer is that none of us have ever done this before.
 There’s bound to be a bit of a mess, hopefully in the best way, sometimes like YouTube videos are.”